ramofabian/aws-bootcamp-cruddur-2023/journal/week1.md

 ### Watched Ashish's Week 1 - Container Security Considerations
 :white_check_mark: DONE.

-I installed snyk and docker compose on my prsonal ubuntu VM and ran the docker-compose.yml as it was done from the video.
+I installed snyk and docker compose on my personal ubuntu VM and ran the docker-compose.yml as it was done from the video.
 Then I scanned the running docker containers to see if there is any security breaches.
-It was good exersice and very much stright forward procedure, I liked it becuse this is something that I had never done before.
+It was good exercise and very much straight forward procedure, I liked it because this is something that I had never done before.

 I followed this procedure form this [link](https://docs.snyk.io/snyk-cli/install-the-snyk-cli)
 ```bash